Saturday, 12 September 2015

 PHOTOS

-3 May - Sa Kaeo, Thailand – Saophoan (Sisophon), Cambodia - 107 kilometres
+3 May - Sa Kaeo, Thailand to Saophoan (Sisophon), Cambodia (107 km of Racing the Rain into Cambodia)

 Once in Cambodia, the route headed east toward Siem Reap.
 The road was in good condition and ran past stilted houses and dry rice paddies.
 I was going like the clappers, trying to outrun the approaching storm, wondering if reaching Saophoan without getting soaked would be possible.

 I passed by several rural communities and saw countless schoolchildren riding their bicycles.
-It's heartening to see that in this country, kids are free to go to school on their bikes.
+It's heartening to see that in this country, kids are free to ride their bikes to school—while I, a fully grown adult, was busy melting into mine.

-Coming from the countryside, Siem Reap, known for its tourism, appeared chaotic and over-commercialized.
+Coming from the countryside, Siem Reap, known for its tourism, appeared chaotic and over-commercialised.
 In the rural areas, the cost of water was only 500 riel, but in Siem Reap, some places charged as much as 4000 riel.
+Apparently, the closer you get to temples, the more valuable hydration becomes.

-Ivy Guesthouse had fan rooms but, unfortunately, the fans didn’t make the slightest difference.
-At 11 p.m., the weather bureau reported that the temperature was at 30°C, but it felt more like 35°C. As it was noticeably cooler outside, I set out to explore.
+Ivy Guesthouse had fan rooms, but unfortunately, the fans didn’t make the slightest difference.
+At 11 p.m., the weather bureau reported a temperature of 30°C, but it felt more like 35°C. As it was noticeably cooler outside (which says a lot), I set out to explore.

-By morning, I searched for better accommodation and discovered a whole plethora of places, all roughly in the same price range.
+By morning, I searched for better accommodation and discovered a whole plethora of places, all roughly in the same price range—proof that choice doesn’t always make decisions easier.

-My main reason for staying in Siem Reap was to explore the temples of Angkor Wat and I purchased a three-day ticket.
+My main reason for staying in Siem Reap was to explore the temples of Angkor Wat, and I purchased a three-day ticket.
 My first stop was Angkor Thom, the last great capital of the Khmer Empire.
-Approaching the site, its magnificent entrance gates came into view, flanked by 54 demons and 54 gods engaged in an epic tug of war.
+Approaching the site, its magnificent entrance gates came into view, flanked by 54 demons and 54 gods engaged in an epic tug-of-war—arguably the most intense team-building activity ever carved in stone.

-Inside the gates, the old temple features 54 towers decorated by 216 enormous faces of Avalokiteshvara (The Lord who looks in every direction), which (is said) bears more than a passing resemblance to the great king himself.
+Inside the gates, the old temple features 54 towers decorated by 216 enormous faces of Avalokiteshvara (The Lord who looks in every direction), which is said to bear more than a passing resemblance to the great king himself.
+It did feel like being watched… constantly.

 I felt a bit unlucky when it came to capturing sunrises and sunsets.
 The previous night's sunset was without colour, and this morning's sunrise was unimpressive.
-However, I still snatched a few pictures as I rarely wake up at 5 a.m.
+However, I still managed to snap a few pictures, as I rarely wake up at 5 a.m., and documentation was required as proof that it happened.

 After sunrise, I stopped at the stunning Ta Prohm temple, which became famous after being featured in Tomb Raider.
-Unfortunately, the Cambodians were busy renovating the structures, making photographing them difficult.
+Unfortunately, the Cambodians were busy renovating the structures, making it difficult to photograph them.
 However, this work is vital to keep the temple standing.
-Fortunately, there were still plenty to photograph, and I half-expected to run into a hobbit.
+Fortunately, there were still plenty to photograph, and I half-expected to run into a hobbit—or at least Lara Croft—but neither showed up.

 An additional day was spent exploring some of the more distant ruins in Angkor.
 With my three-day ticket, I could explore in the morning and then return to my air-conditioned accommodation during the day, only venturing out once the heat subsided.